khoasdyn/RabbitHole/rabbit-hole-prd.md

 │     and the option to take a challenge to unlock the next level.
 │     Also previews what's coming in the next level.
 │
-├── Topic Management Screen
+├── Question Management Screen
-│     Lists active topic and past topics.
+│     Lists active question and past questions.
-│     Option to start a new topic.
+│     Option to explore a new question.
 │
 └── Settings Screen (minimal for prototype)
       Placeholder for future preferences, account, notifications.